Mortichar/semi-modify-game-speed/README.md

 * AutoCombat Options: Toggle auto eat and loot
 * Calculate number of selected potions needed until next level button in Herblore page
 * Thieving calculators and tooltips by RedSparr0w (scavenged from Melvor Idle Helper)
-* Auto-cook: permanently unlocked Cook All button in the Cooking skill page
 * XHP script by Breakit

 Added in 0.1.1:
-* AutoCook by Unicue
+* AutoCook by Unicue (cycles through fish and cooks in order)
 * AutoFish by BreakIt, Jarx, and Myself with added options: Max Mode (for use with fishing potions) and Chase Chests (fish treasure chests when spawned)
 * UI updates & more menu toggles, even for native Melvor sidebar sections like Other & Socials